ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 Visit https://share.netresec.com/s/wC4mqF2HNso4Ten and download a PCAP file.

 Copy the file to your working directory, and extract it.
-If you downloaded a different PCAP file, you might want to change the file name.
+If you downloaded a different PCAP file, you can change the file name.

 ```bash
 gunzip maccdc2010_00000_20100310205651.pcap.gz